 No. Simply stated, Fair Housing Laws prohibit discrimination based on: race, color, religion, creed, sex, gender, gender identity, gender expression, sexual orientation, marital status, national origin, ancestry, familial status, source of income, disability, genetic information, and military status.
 In addition, it is important to check local fair housing laws.
 However, the LV™ report does not contain any questions pertaining to any of the above.

 There are a number of methods we use to determine the legitimacy of the responding landlords/property managers.
 This starts with the information they use to register an account with us.
 If we determine they are not legitimate, we disable their account and if a report was generated, we remove it from the tenant’s history.
 Currently, our nationwide database contains over 66,500 verfified property managers/landlords and is growing daily.

 No. Only the tenant’s name and past address(es) are visible on the report.
 All other searchable, personal tenant data is invisible, encrypted and safeguarded on the site.

 We do not ask for, nor do we receive the tenant’s entire social security number.
-It is OPTIONAL for you to enter ONLY the last four digits of a tenant’s social security number, which allows for a more specific search result.
+We ask for ONLY the last four digits of a tenant’s social security number, which allows for a more specific search result.

 Tenants may contact us in writing with their complaint.
-We can then contact the verifyer and investigate the veracity of the landlord verification report.
+We can then contact the property manager/landlord and investigate the veracity of the complaint.